isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/conf-folder-level.md

 The following details are required to create a snippet:

-snippetID
-:   A unique ID for the snippet.
+- **snippetID:**   A unique ID for the snippet.
 It can take an alphanumeric value.

-name
-:   A descriptive name to identify the snippet.
+- **name:**   A descriptive name to identify the snippet.
 This name shows up in the Snippets panel.

-description
-:   Add a descriptive information for the snippet.
+- **description:**   Add a descriptive information for the snippet.

-value
-:   Provide the XML code of the snippet.
+- **value:**   Provide the XML code of the snippet.

 >[!NOTE]
 >